 What is time?
 This question has fascinated philosophers, mathematicians, and scientists for thousands of years.
 Why does time seem to speed up with age?
 What is its connection with memory, anticipation, and sleep cycles?

-With a narrative punctuated by personal stories of time's effects on truck drivers, Olympic racers, prisoners, and clockmakers, Mazur's journey is filled with fascinating insights into how our technologies, our bodies, and our attitudes can change our perceptions.
+With a narrative punctuated by personal stories of time's effects on truck drivers, Olympic racers, prisoners, and clockmakers.
+The journey is filled with fascinating insights into how our technologies, our bodies, and our attitudes can change our perceptions.
 Ultimately, time reveals itself as something that rides on the rhythms of our minds.
 The Clock Mirage presents an innovative perspective that will force us to rethink our relationship with time, and how best to use it.

 Fluke: The Math and Myth of Coincidences